sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Patch to Image Manager
-Patch to Image Manager would not remove temporary layer when invalid UDIM Numbers (uvs in negative space) were found.
+Patch to Image Manager would not remove temporary layer when invalid UDIM Numbers were found (for example when a plane is touching the UV borders)